NetSim Academic: a network lab on your desktop

 • Understanding of 5G NR (3GPP) pathloss models (PDF, HTML)

-• Performance of OFDMA SU MIMO in 5G (PDF, HTML)
+• Performance of OFDMA SU-MIMO in 5G (PDF, HTML)